Kendall zoning & planning overlays

 Does Kendall have a train station?

 Yes - Kendall has 1 train station: Kendall Station.
-The suburb is served by 37 bus stops.
+It is also served by 37 bus stops.

 Do I need a planning report for a Kendall property?